Update | March 14th 2019

 Update | Jan 30th 2019

 A belated happy new year to you all!
 We hope you all had a restful break over Christmas.
 The Farm Team have been working behind the scenes on our next steps.
 We are currently awaiting for planning permission from Barnet Council.
 This is taking a bit longer than expected as we had to revise some drawings and we need to wait for the results of an ecologist’s report on bats which are known to use some of the farm buildings as a home.
-We expect to hear back from the planning department in early to mid February.
+We expect to hear back from the planning department in late February to early March.
 Once we have planning approval and lease arrangements with Barnet in place we will draw down the crowdfund pledges from Spacehive.
 Please note: Spacehive may withdraw money from pledgers bank accounts in early February but will hold the monies in their account until we have planning etc formally in place.

 We have already begun the construction planning process, and all going well, we are aiming for a late spring 2019 build to be ready to open later this summer.
 We will of course update you with a more specific timeline when this is in place.